No one deserves to be hurt or abused.

 Legal Resources

-Legal representation is not required for the restraining order process.
-You can chose to have representation, at your own cost.
+A lawyer is not required for the restraining order process.
+You can chose to have a lawyer represent you, at your own cost, or you may be able to get one through legal aid programs.

 Legal Action of Wisconsin - Free legal services for low-income survivors